tessel/t2-start/ap.md

 <hr />

 "index.js" contains code to make the blue and green LEDs blink.
-We're going to replace that with our server setup.
+We're going to replace that with our initial server setup.
 Let's take a look:

 {% highlight javascript %}
 // Import the interface to Tessel hardware